Murtagy/blog/content/variance.md

 Category: Blog
 Tags: typing

-Varience in mypy errors always confused me.
+Variance in mypy errors always confused me.
 I decided to dig into this a little and make things more clear for myself.

-For the varience to make sense the language has to support inheritence or types extension.
+For the variance to make sense the language has to support inheritence or types extension.

 Let's take off from [an example from mypy page](https://mypy.readthedocs.io/en/stable/generics.html?highlight=variance#variance-of-generic-types)